-It is the balanced approach of healing the body, mind and soul.
-That is treatment of person considering physical, mental and social factors rather than just the symptoms of the illness.
+It is the balanced approach to healing the body, mind, and soul.
+That is the treatment of a person considering physical, mental, and social factors rather than just the symptoms of the illness.

-The wisdom of Ayurveda believes that the universe that the universe is made of 5 elements.
+The wisdom of Ayurveda believes that the universe is made of 5 elements.

 Akash (space element)